tacf/vs-simpleentityhealthbar/README.md

 # vs-simpleentityhealthbar
-Vintage Story Mod that highlights items dropped on the ground
+Vintage Story Mod that displays both on Hud and in world over targeted entities a healthbar

 # Manual Configuration via JSON

-The Item Pickup Highlighter mod stores its configuration in a JSON file, named `SimpleEntityHealthbar.json` in VintageStory mods config directory.
+The Simple Entity Healthbar mod stores its configuration in a JSON file, named `SimpleEntityHealthbar.json` in VintageStory mods config directory.

 ## Editing the Config File